fioncat/spacenvim/README.md

 This neovim configuration is a personal customization based on [ayamir/nvimdots](https://github.com/ayamir/nvimdots).

-**I pinned the versions of all plugins to prevent configuration incompatibilities due to plugin updates.**
+**I pinned the versions of all plugins to prevent configuration incompatibilities due to plugin updates.
+Please use `make` to install or upgrade plugins rather than PackerInstall.**

-**This configuration only support neovim `0.7.x` now*
+**This configuration only support neovim `0.7.x` now**

 Features: